robin-001/mtn-momo/README.md

 ## Security

-If you discover any security-related issues, please email info@angstrom.com instead of using the issue tracker.
+If you discover any security-related issues, please email info@angstrom-technologies.ug instead of using the issue tracker.

 ## License